↓ Skip to main content

 of 53 outputs

-Altmetric has tracked 22,662,201 research outputs across all sources so far.
-This one is in the 22nd percentile – i.e., 22% of other outputs scored the same or lower than it.
+Altmetric has tracked 24,589,002 research outputs across all sources so far.
+This one has received more attention than most of these and is in the 69th percentile.

-So far Altmetric has tracked 3,619 research outputs from this source.
-They typically receive a lot more attention than average, with a mean Attention Score of 16.5.
-This one is in the 16th percentile – i.e., 16% of its peers scored the same or lower than it.
+So far Altmetric has tracked 3,803 research outputs from this source.
+They typically receive a lot more attention than average, with a mean Attention Score of 17.6.
+This one has gotten more attention than average, scoring higher than 53% of its peers.

 Older research outputs will score higher simply because they've had more time to accumulate mentions.
-To account for age we can compare this Altmetric Attention Score to the 242,408 tracked outputs that were published within six weeks on either side of this one in any source.
-This one is in the 21st percentile – i.e., 21% of its contemporaries scored the same or lower than it.
+To account for age we can compare this Altmetric Attention Score to the 251,694 tracked outputs that were published within six weeks on either side of this one in any source.
+This one has gotten more attention than average, scoring higher than 74% of its contemporaries.

 We're also able to compare this research output to 53 others from the same source and published within six weeks on either side of this one.
-This one is in the 18th percentile – i.e., 18% of its contemporaries scored the same or lower than it.
+This one has gotten more attention than average, scoring higher than 56% of its contemporaries.